-We find that the pair production cross-section of $\phi_1^{+} \phi_1^{-}$ does not receive any limit from the LHC.
+We find that the pair production cross section of $\phi_1^{+} \phi_1^{-}$ does not receive any limit from the LHC.
 The doubly charged scalar with mass 300 GeV is excluded from the ATLAS search in all three channels when produced in pair.
 However, doubly charged scalars with mass 500 GeV are not excluded in these channels.
 In the associated production mode also, the 300 GeV mass is excluded in $3l+4j$, $3l +2j$ and $2l_{SC}+4j$ channels from $3l ~+~ \geq 2j$ and $2l ~+~ \geq 3j$ channel searches of ATLAS.
-The multilepton channels do not face any constraints from the LHC, but the cross-sections in these channels (with four or more leptons) remain significantly small.
+The multilepton channels do not face any constraints from the LHC, but the cross sections in these channels (with four or more leptons) remain significantly small.

 There exists no limit from the LHC on the remaining channels, involving four or more leptons.
 Note that these final state leptons originate from $W/Z$ boson decays and thus, these channels experience suppression due to small branching ratio.
-Only the channel with four leptons and two jets offers a better cross-section $\times$ BR.
+Only the channel with four leptons and two jets offers a better cross section $\times$ BR.
 However, as two of the leptons come from the decay of $W$ boson, the reconstruction of the quartet scalar or the quintuplet fermion is not straightforward.
-In the {\em fermiophilic} scenario, which we discuss next, the leptons are produced directly from the decay of the scalar or fermion, resulting in a large cross-section $\times$ BR.
+In the {\em fermiophilic} scenario, which we discuss next, the leptons are produced directly from the decay of the scalar or fermion, resulting in a large cross section $\times$ BR.
 This also facilitates the reconstruction of the BSM particles.